erdnaxe/galene-stream/README.md

 Tested on Debian Bullseye, Ubuntu 20.04, Ubuntu 20.10, ArchLinux and NixOS 20.09.

+**This project is still not production ready, and you might experience jittering and crashes.**

 ![Streaming from OBS to Galène, video background from KaMy Video Stock](./docs/demo.png)

 ## User guide